 Rhinoplasty surgery involves altering the shape, size, and proportions of your nose in relation to other facial features for cosmetic or medical reasons, sometimes both.
 The surgery may be carried out to correct breathing difficulties or nasal deformities that have come about as a birth defect or due to injury.

-If you’re considering getting a nose job, you need to set up an appointment with plastic surgeon Dr. Ari Hoschander or Dr. Martin Kessler and discuss the details of your case.
+If you’re considering getting a nose job, you need to set up an appointment with plastic surgeon Dr. Hoschander, Dr. Shikowitz or Dr. Kessler and discuss the details of your case.
 Being completely open during a consultation session is the only way to make sure you get the best results from the surgery.

 Your plastic surgeon may: